Leo3418/leo3418.github.io/collections/_posts/en/2020-09-21-raspi4-fedora-usb-complex.md

 When the U-Boot image shipped with Fedora 33 is used together with openSUSE's boot files, the boot process will get stuck until you connect the Raspberry Pi to a monitor.
-This can be easily fixed by creating a file called `extraconfig.txt` under the SD card's boot partition and inserting the following line into the file:
+This can be easily fixed by creating a file called `extraconfig.txt` under the SD card's EFI partition and inserting the following line into the file:

 ```
 hdmi_force_hotplug=1
 ```

-This may be done by running the following command under the SD card's boot
+This may be done by running the following command under the SD card's EFI
 partition:

 ```console